Billy Bremner: Trial matches

 After the schoolboy internationals, Bremner received invitations from Arsenal and Chelsea to play in trial matches.
 They both offered terms and Bremner went back to Scotland while he considered his options.
 He was then approached by both Celtic and Rangers.
-He favoured Celtic but agreed to talk to Rangers first.
+He favoured Celtic, whom he supported, but agreed to talk to Rangers first.
 After learning that Bremner was a Catholic, however, Rangers ended their interest.
 Bremner's father then stepped in and told him he should not join either of the two clubs because of their sectarian antipathy.
 Bremner said later that his father's final words on the matter were: "You're going to England, and that's that".

 In early 1959, soon after his 16th birthday, Bremner was invited to join Leeds United by team manager Bill Lambton.
 Bremner accepted and joined the Leeds ground staff along with his friend Tommy Henderson, who had also played for Scotland Schoolboys.
 Lambton had recently signed Don Revie from Sunderland.